corda/corda/docs/source/key-concepts-notaries.rst

 A notary cluster must also decide whether or not to provide **validity consensus** by validating each transaction before committing it.
 In making this decision, it faces the following trade-off:

-* If a transaction **is not** checked for validity, it creates the risk of "denial of state" attacks, where a node knowingly builds an invalid transaction consuming some set of existing states and sends it to the notary cluster, causing the states to be marked as consumed
+* If a transaction **is not** checked for validity (non-validating notary), it creates the risk of "denial of state" attacks, where a node knowingly builds an invalid transaction consuming some set of existing states and sends it to the notary cluster, causing the states to be marked as consumed

-* If the transaction **is** checked for validity, the notary will need to see the full contents of the transaction and its dependencies.
+* If the transaction **is** checked for validity (validating notary), the notary will need to see the full contents of the transaction and its dependencies.
 This leaks potentially private data to the notary cluster

 There are several further points to keep in mind when evaluating this trade-off.
 In the case of the non-validating